jakezhaojb/dotfiles/README.md

 Browse [here](http://www.scholarslab.org/research-and-development/code-spelunking-with-ctags-and-vim/) for more infomation about exuberant-ctags installation and setting.

-Bash usage (if you already clone it):
+Bash usage (if you already clone the repo):

     ln -sf ~/.files/.profile ~/.profile
     ln -sf ~/.files/.bashrc ~/.bashrc

+Zsh usage (if you already clone the repo):

+    ln -sf ~/.files/.zshrc ~/.zshrc